×

 All about Norite and Marl Properties

 Know all about Norite and Marl properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Marl belongs to Sedimentary Rocks.Texture of Norite is Phaneritic whereas that of Marl is Earthy.
 Norite appears Veined and Shiny and Marl appears Rough and Dull.
-The luster of Norite is not available while that of Marl is dull.
+The luster of Norite is while that of Marl is dull.
 Norite is available in dark grey to black colors whereas Marl is available in beige, brown, green, grey, white colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Marl are creating artwork, soil conditioner.